Cisco Desk Phone 9800 series

 Leadership Gavin Ivester | Otto Williams

-Organizations are shifting to shared, non-dedicated desks.
+Workplaces are shifting to shared, non-dedicated desks

 If you confuse, you’ll lose

-Objectives
+Objectives & Outcomes

 Create a scalable design identity that will work over multiple product sizes.